Modern development practices for CMS 12

 -

-- Principle: Build APIs as the primary contract.
+- Principle: Design APIs as the primary contract before building UI or integrations.

 Quality Assurance and Performance Optimization